liuning0820/liuning0820.github.io/_posts/2019-04-18-play-with-debian.md

 The easiest way to install Visual Studio Code for Debian/Ubuntu based distributions is to download and install the [.deb package](https://code.visualstudio.com/).

-To install old 32 bit version for Linux (ex. version 1.32), you can find find it here <https://code.visualstudio.com/updates/v1_32>
+To install old 32 bit version for Linux (ex. version 1.32), you can find it here <https://code.visualstudio.com/updates/v1_32>

 ```sh